Asset finance and leasing: what you need to know

 This standardisation aims to bring transparency to companies’ lease assets and liabilities.

-As companies navigate these changes, it’s crucial to stay updated on accounting standards and consult the latest guidance for accurate and current information.
+As companies navigate these changes, staying updated on accounting standards and consult the latest guidance for accurate and current information is important.

 The shift toward the ‘right-of-use’ model reflects a comprehensive effort to provide a standardised and transparent approach to reporting leased assets, fostering financial clarity in the business world.